gferhpc/supercomputing.tue.nl/pages/documentation/steps/jobs/index.md

 ## Submitting a Job with `sbatch`

-Once you have written your job script, you can submit it to SLURM using `sbatch`.
+Once you have written your job script, you can submit it to Slurm using `sbatch`.

 ```bash
 sbatch my_job_script.sh